toyboot4e/rust-fna3d/docs/wrapping_c.md

 ### 2-1.
 Wrapping constants with an enum

-NOTE: this is the case where we we use [`bindgen::Builder`](https://docs.rs/bindgen/newest/bindgen/struct.Builder.html) with default settings.
-If you want to know, the documentation tells us how to change the output.
+NOTE: this is the case where we use [`bindgen::Builder`](https://docs.rs/bindgen/newest/bindgen/struct.Builder.html) with default settings.

 Consider the constants as an example of `bindgen` output: